beldorcentr/state-register-of-taxpayers/README.md

 Name | Description
 --- | ---
-async Task&lt;Taxpayer&gt; GetTaxpayer(string unp) | Return Taxpayer by unp.
+async Task&lt;Taxpayer&gt; GetTaxpayerAsync(string unp) | Return Taxpayer by unp.
 If taxpayer was not found, return null.
 Throw WebException in case of HTTP errors.

 ### Taxpayer Class